CE marking

 Download links:

-Publication of harmonized standards (hEN) in the Official Journal of the EU
+Publication of harmonised standards (hEN) in the Official Journal of the EU

 Implementing Decision (EU) 2019/451 – consolidated version

-The preparation of the declaration of performance and CE marking is mandatory from the “end of the coexistence period” in column 5 of the list of harmonized standards published in the Official Journal of the EU.
+The preparation of the declaration of performance and CE marking becomes mandatory from the “end of the coexistence period” in column 5 of the list of harmonised standards published in the Official Journal of the EU.

-Further information on CE marking can be found in these instructions from the EU Commission.
+Further information on CE marking can be found in these instructions from the European Commission.

 Existing Construction Products Regulation (EU) No. 305/2011